Komalmathamsetti/Clothing-Exchange/README.md

 HTTP security middleware
 🧪 Testing

-The project should be tested across the following areas:
+The application should be tested across the following areas.

 Authentication
 Valid registration